About the course

 Following this, the student, school based tutor, and lead tutor will put in place a mutually agreed Study Needs Agreement outlining what the student & teaching team will do to support their study and meet their needs.

 Students with a declared disability may be eligible for additional financial support through the student loans company.
 Eligibility may be assessed via a Disabled Students’ Allowance assessment centre.

 Pen Green Research, Training and Development Base has level access and the majority of teaching takes place on the ground floor.
 The café area is on the ground floor.
 There is a lift giving access to the upstairs library and tutors' office.

 Choose a training location

-You’ll also need to choose a training location and give the relevant training location code.
+You’ll also need to choose a training location – select the relevant location name on the application form.

-Rockingham Road, Corby, Northamptonshire NN17 3ED
+Rockingham Road, Corby, Northamptonshire NN17 1AG

 For questions about this course you should contact the training provider using the contact details above.

-For advice about teaching
+Get support and advice about teaching

 If you have feedback or have had a problem using Find postgraduate teacher training you can contact us by email.